1. How does it work?

 1.4 Level Shifters

-Given that the ADC operates at 5V, the module must ensure that the SPI communication signals are compatible with the VCC of the connected microcontroller, which may be either 3.3V or 5V.
-To achieve this, the module employs MOSFETs as level shifters.
-These MOSFETs adjust the SPI signal levels to match the VCC provided, ensuring reliable data exchange between the ADC and the microcontroller regardless of the VCC level.
+Given that the ADC operates at 5V, the module ensures that the SPI communication signals are compatible with the VIO of the connected microcontroller, which may be either 3.3V or 5V.
+To achieve this, the module employs Bus Transcievers to configure the SPI Signal Voltage ensuring reliable data exchange between the ADC and the microcontroller regardless of the VIO level.

 2. Specification